|

 there.
 It had certainly not been there before he slipped out to

-use the privy.
-But whether it had appeared then or later, when
+use the privy, but whether it had appeared then, or later, when

 he was making himself a pot of tea, he could not be sure.
 What

-he did know was that if the Captain of the Guard found out about
+he did know was that if the Captain of the Guard found

-get flustered whilst trying to explain himself and accidentally
+to get flustered whilst trying to explain himself and accidentally

-mentioned the words privy or tea
+mention the words privy or tea...

 His only hope was his comrade, Konrad, who should be coming in